Silversgit/argenestel/_posts/2020-10-06-Popcorn-Writeup.md

 ughh we can only upload torrent file.
 So looking into previously uploaded file we can upload screenshot to let's check by uploading a torrent file.

+since it is checking content type i changed it from application/x-php to image/png and it was accepted as png

 ![upload](/assets/img/popcorn/uploaded.png)

 Alright done now lets manupulate screenshot.